 pick out the specific term your router uses.

-WPA3 is the latest and best standard.
-It was introduced in
+is the best standard.
+It was introduced in late 2018.

 ||WPA3 Personal, WPA3-SAE